 After clicking the View Change Log option, you'll be redirected to a single view change log page, as pictured below.

-The information on this page will be the same as the original Change Log page, but narrowed down to one transaction for easier viewing.
+The information on this page will be the same as on the original Change Log page, but narrowed down to one transaction for easier viewing.
 Additionally, the navigation steps at the top left of the page will allow you to navigate back to the Change Log or the Transactions page.

 If you have any questions or need help, send us a note at support@aware3.com!